Ellipses

 The working group interviewed and photographed contemporary female activists involved with environmental, labor and criminal justice issues.
 We filmed a series of performance interventions in locations related to Welton’s and Primus’s lives.
 These included women parkouring through Welton’s former home turned juvenile detention center for girls, and performing musical Morse code messages in the defunct newspaper which had printed salacious art articles about her.
 Female equestrians performed on the Waterbury town green where both women, who were accomplished riders, would have been barred.

-The work presented at the Mattatuck Museum in 2016 included projected performance video, installation of related objects and activists’ portraits hung on a false wall in the Museum’s portrait gallery facing images of former industrialists named Kellogg, Chase and Firestone.
+The work presented at the Mattatuck Museum in 2016 included projected performance video, installation of related objects, and activists’ portraits hung on a false wall in the Museum’s portrait gallery facing images of former industrialists named Kellogg, Chase and Firestone.
 An accompanying publication featured essays concerning counter publics, Other Spaces, forensic architecture, and the relevance of science fiction to social action.

 ———–

-Downloadable PDF of the Ellipses publication, with contributions by Kim Charles Kay, Myisha Priest, Walidah Imarisha & adrienne maree brown, and denisse andrade
+Downloadable PDF of the Ellipses publication with contributions by Kim Charles Kay, Myisha Priest, Walidah Imarisha & adrienne maree brown, and denisse andrade.

-Contemporary social advocates featured in the project’s portrait series:
+Social advocates featured in the project’s portrait series:

 Fatima Rojas, spokesperson for Unidad Latina en Accion